 Employers should take the following steps:

-- Determine if the California laws apply to your organization.
+Step 1: Determine if California sexual harassment training laws apply to your organization

-- Ensure that your harassment training is updated to address the new content requirements of the California laws.
-[Clear Law Institute offers online sexual harassment training that covers the one-hour employee and two-hour supervisor training requirements.]
+Ensure your harassment training is updated to address the content requirements of California law.

 Where can I learn more?

-Clear Law Institute continually monitors updates to federal and state laws to ensure that its online training is legally accurate and up-to-date.
-Clear Law Institute’s online course, Preventing Workplace Harassment, is used by hundreds of employers across the nation, including several Fortune 500 companies.
-Learn more about Preventing Workplace Harassment and view a free course demo.
+Clear Law Institute ensures our online training is legally accurate and up-to-date by regularly monitoring federal and state laws and making necessary training modifications.
+Clear Law Institute’s online course Positive Workplace is used by more than 1,000 employers across the nation, including several Fortune 500 companies.
+Learn more about Positive Workplace and view a FREE Course Demo.